openprocurement/openprocurement.github.io/_posts/en/2015-11-05-complaints.markdown

     </tbody>
 </table>

-In this case Complaint status changes to “Cancelled”.
+In this case Complaint status changes to "Cancelled".

 ##7. eMall requirements

 ###7.1 All procedures:

-* Any registered user (except Procuring entities)  can submit a Request to eliminate violations.
+* Any registered user (except Procuring entities)  can submit a Violation elimination claim.
-* Procuring entity can publish decision for the Request.
+* Procuring entity can publish decision for the Claim.
-* Complainant can turn Request into Complaint.
+* Complainant can turn (escalate) Claim into Complaint.
-* Publication of all Requests and their decisions separately from Questions (it is recommended to notably highlight this in user interface).
+* Publication of all Claims and their decisions separately from Questions (it is recommended to notably highlight this in user interface).
 * Publication of a separate complaint register indicating the complaint identifier, the complainant, the Procuring entity, consideration status, and link to complaint’s document.
 * Publication of all Complaints and their resolutions separately from Questions (it is recommended to notably highlight this in user interface).
-They may be combined with Requests or published separately.
+They may be combined with Claims or published separately.
 * Complainant can withdraw the Complaint.
 * The form for the Procuring entity to publish notice about violation elimination.

 ###7.2 Above threshold procurement

-* By default, the ‘Request to eliminate violation’ button and ‘Complaint’ button must be available for any user registered on the eMall (except Procuring entities).
-Request button becomes unavailable ten days before the end of the bid registration period, ‘Complaint’ button - four days before it.
+* By default, the ‘Violation elimination claim’ button and ‘Complaint’ button must be available for any user registered on the eMall (except Procuring entities).
+Claim button becomes unavailable ten days before the end of the bid registration period, ‘Complaint’ button - four days before it.

 ###7.3 Below threshold procurement

-* By default, the ‘Request to eliminate violation’ button must be available for any user registered on the eMall (except Procuring entities).
+* By default, the ‘Violation elimination claim’ button must be available for any user registered on the eMall (except Procuring entities).
 Button becomes unavailable at the time of the contract publication.
-* After the Procuring entity made decision about the Request, but no later than three business days after submission, ‘Submit a complaint’ button must become available on the Complainant’s Request form.
-This button performs request escalation process.
+* After the Procuring entity made decision about the Claim, but no later than three business days after submission, ‘Submit a complaint’ button must become available on the Complainant’s Claim form.
+This button performs claim escalation process.

 ##8.
 Requirements to the Complaint Review body’s office